-This “pilot project” will become the teaching facility to train cohorts of visionary builders in the skills needed for building next-era infrastructure.
+This “pilot project” will become the teaching facility to train cohorts of visionary builders in the skills needed for building next-era infrastructure, using New Mexico’s unique 2021 Earthen Building Code.

-Phase one of our project is to create a compressed earth block (CEB) manufacturing operation.
-We will create a resource for local earth-builders that can be stockpiled during the non-building season so that CEB building projects can unfold efficiently once building starts.
+Phase two of our project is to create a compressed earth block (CEB) and adobe brick manufacturing operation as a co-operative.
+We will create a resource for local earth-builders that can be stockpiled during the non-building season so that building projects can unfold efficiently once building starts.

-In Phase three, our education campus will be fully operational with a vocational training program.
-Crooked Forest will be working with partners in Grant County, NM to create a dual-purpose Community Land Trust, (conservation and affordable housing,) where our vocational training graduates can do their practicum by building out the infrastructure for the affordable housing development.
+In Phase three, our education campus will be become operational with a vocational training program.
+Crooked Forest will be working with partners in Grant County, NM to create a nearby Community Land Trust, where our vocational training graduates can do their practicum by building out the infrastructure for our affordable housing development.

-We focus on the Hard Skills of building— Making compressed earth blocks (CEBs), adobe and cob, mortar, plaster, windows/doors, arches, roofing, plumbing, electrical, solar, water catchment, biome management, growing food, processing food and entrepreneurial business development.
+We focus on the Hard Skills of building— Making compressed earth blocks (CEBs), adobe and cob, mortar, plaster, windows/doors, arches, roofing, plumbing, electrical, solar, water catchment, biome management, building food-security gardens, growing food, processing food and entrepreneurial business development.

 But we also focus on the Soft Skills that make a neighborhood function well– Economic opportunity for all, financial counseling, co-creating a counter-oppressive culture, conscious communication (NVC), conflict resolution, mediation, self-awareness, personal growth and developing and honoring each person’s unique service.